Plant breeding: Marker assisted selection

-Reverse breeding and doubled haploids (DH)
+Doubled haploidy and reverse breeding

 Homozygous plants with desirable traits can be produced from heterozygous starting plants, if a haploid cell with the alleles for those traits can be produced, and then used to make a doubled haploid.
 The doubled haploid will be homozygous for the desired traits.
 Furthermore, two different homozygous plants created in that way can be used to produce a generation of F1 hybrid plants which have the advantages of heterozygosity and a greater range of possible traits.
 Thus, an individual heterozygous plant chosen for its desirable characteristics can be converted into a heterozygous variety (F1 hybrid) without the necessity of vegetative reproduction but as the result of the cross of two homozygous/doubled haploid lines derived from the originally selected plant.
+This shortcut has been dubbed 'reverse breeding'.
 Plant tissue culturing can produce haploid or double haploid plant lines and generations.
 This cuts down the genetic diversity taken from that plant species in order to select for desirable traits that will increase the fitness of the individuals.
 Using this method decreases the need for breeding multiple generations of plants to get a generation that is homogeneous for the desired traits, thereby saving much time over the natural version of the same process.
 There are many plant tissue culturing techniques that can be used to achieve haploid plants, but microspore culturing is currently the most promising for producing the largest numbers of them.